janegca/fem-challenges/03-social-proof/refactor/README.md

 elements that need to be grouped solely for positioning or styling purposes.

 [HTML Living Standard](https://html.spec.whatwg.org/multipage/sections.html#the-article-element)

+UPDATE: well, that doesn't work well, the validator throws a warning to "add identifying headings to all articles", not sure why since the standard doesn't require a heading but if I don't want things to be messy guess I'll have to go back to div's

 ### Components, Containers, and Wrappers, Oh My